Free CRO Audit

 The Busiest Times For Black Friday Shopping

-To beat the virtual queues on Black Friday, the early bird shoppers are expected to be online first thing in the morning; in 2021, online users across ecommerce increased in numbers from 8am onwards leading to the first peak time at 12pm (noon).
+To beat the virtual queues on Black Friday, the early bird shoppers are expected to be online first thing in the morning; in 2021, online users across ecommerce increased in numbers from 8am onwards leading to the first peak time at 10pm.

-Throughout the day, 74% of users preferred to browse on mobile devices to find their Black Friday sales opportunities.
+Throughout the day, 76% of users preferred to browse on mobile devices to find their Black Friday sales opportunities (2% more than 2021).
 This draws a spotlight on the difference between mobile and desktop browsing behaviour.
 A key insight that ecommerce brands can use to their advantage.

 To capitalise on these early shoppers, make sure your website and advertising campaigns are up and running well in advance of the 8am rush.
 Have your website speed up to par with your competitors as you’re likely to see a huge increase in traffic, this will help prevent your conversion rates suffering.